Idaho

 Otter.ai joins meetings as a visible bot participant labeled "Otter.ai" and announces its presence in the meeting chat.
 Under Idaho law, the user who activated Otter provides the required one-party consent.
 However, Otter.ai faces class action litigation in federal court (Brewer v.
 Otter.ai, N.D.
 Cal.
 2025) alleging violations of federal and state wiretap laws in jurisdictions with stricter consent requirements.

 Fireflies.ai similarly joins as a bot participant named "Fireflies.ai Notetaker."
 The tool records, transcribes, and summarizes meetings.
-Fireflies faces a BIPA class action in Illinois (Cruz v.
+Fireflies faced a BIPA class action in Illinois (Cruz v.
 Fireflies.AI Corp., C.D.
 Ill.
-2025) over alleged voiceprint collection without consent.
+2025) over alleged voiceprint collection without consent; the plaintiff voluntarily dismissed the case without prejudice in March 2026.

 Microsoft Copilot integrates directly into Microsoft Teams and provides transcription and AI-generated summaries.
 Because it operates within the meeting platform rather than joining as a separate bot, its legal profile differs.
 The Teams platform itself provides recording notifications to participants.